ScalaMath/VecMatLib/Readme.md

 GL20.glUniform3f(location, lightPosition.x(), lightPosition.y(), lightPosition.z());
 ```

+An LWJGL project using VecMatLib is [Gamma Engine](https://github.com/Gamma-Engine), a general purpose graphics engine written in Java.

 ## Add VecMatLib to your project

 VecMatLib can be added to any Java or Scala project as a dependency using [Jitpack](https://jitpack.io/).